netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    "local-time" reports the actual local time as seen by the entity that host a schedule.
 This paramter can be used by a controller to infer the offset to UTC.

-   "last-failed-occurrence" and "failure-counter" report the last failure that occured and the count of failures for this schedule.
+   "last-failed-occurrence" and "failure-counter" report the last failure that occurred and the count of failures for this schedule.
+Unless new parameters/operations are defined to allow the count of failures to be reset, "failure-counter" is reset by default only when the schedule starts.

    The current groupings capture common parameters that are applicable to typical scheduling contexts known so far.
 Future modules can define other useful parameters as needed.
 For example, in a scheduling context with multiple system sources to feed the schedules, the "source" and "precedence" parameters may be needed to reflect how schedules from different sources should be prioritised.